 Asking a fee to be paid in advance of the meeting at registration, requires the participant seriously think about the participation and probably even handling an internal request within their institutes for approval, following the existing authorisation lines.
 This makes the probability of the participant actually attending the meeting much higher and in case of a no-show, the financial burden is with the participant and not with the organiser.
 This is also true for participants from project partner institutes.
 With hindsight, we could have organised a registration option for partners, where the partner institute would authorize participation for their employees.
 For that we would have had to set up a new authorisation structure, not necessarily overlapping with the system put in place by the partner institutes.
 At the time we needed to decide on the website, we thought this was more difficult than to outsource the fee collection.
-To prevent transfers between partners, we reversed all payments from partners and deducted the required fee from the partners' budget, to be settled in the final financial overview at the end of the project.
+To prevent transfers between partners' budget, to be settled in the final financial overview at the end of the project.